Security

 Database as a service

-21RISK uses MongoDB as the underlying database for our application code.
-We don't host MongoDB in-house, but use the Database-as-a-Service (DBaaS) MongoDB Atlas .
-When developing locally, we use a local mongodb instance.
+21RISK uses Postgres as the underlying database for our application code.
+We don't host Postgres in-house, but use the Database-as-a-Service (DBaaS) Planetscale .
+When developing locally, we use a local postgres instance.
 When investigating issues in production, we either:

 - Investigate the issue in our stage environment